 - Metadata management: Manage the “information of information,” such as type, tags, source, and dates to aid with effective data management, categorization, and protection.

-The Reciprocity ROAR platform will help you manage your data governance program by providing enhanced visibility into the risks to your data and compliance requirements.
+The ZenGRC platform will help you manage your data governance program by providing enhanced visibility into the risks to your data and compliance requirements.
 Through an integrated system, you can collect critical risk data across the organization and see where risk is changing.

-Schedule a demo to experience ROAR for yourself.
+Schedule a demo to experience ZenGRC for yourself.